serine/bdsSyntaxHighlight/README.md

 ----------------------------------------------------------------------------------------------------

 Okay, It turned out much bigger job to make syntax highlight than I anticipated at the start...
-I can call a plugin now !

-I understand all that [pathogen](https://github.com/tpope/vim-pathogen) plugin does is it sets the right `runtimepath` to look in `bundle` directory for all other relevant directories and I am pretty sure than my plugin is pathogen compatible and therefore:
+I understand all [pathogen](https://github.com/tpope/vim-pathogen) plugin does is it sets the right `runtimepath` to look in `bundle` directory for all other relevant directories and I am pretty sure than my plugin is pathogen compatible and therefore: